yukihito23/Exile_Scavenge/README.md

 > ### So far the player can:
 >
-> - Pickup fruits and apples from trees.
 > - Search throu wrecks.
 > - Get woodstocks from trees.
 > - Get water from different sources if he has a empty bottle/container to fill.
 > - Search throu trash-bins/piles.
 > - Get cinderblogs from different sources if he has a sledge hammer on his body.
+(Requires Exile Extended Items Mod)
+> - Pickup fruits and apples from trees (Requires LordRampantHumps Items Pack Mod).

 This framework is simply customizable and you can add new interaction classes easily just by adding the required information to the configfiles.